ebraun68/clade_specific_prot_models/README.md

 Files in this repository support:

 Pandey, A. and Braun, E.L.
+(2020).
+Protein evolution is structure dependent and non-homogeneous across the tree of life.
+In Proceedings of the 11th ACM International Conference on Bioinformatics, Computational Biology and Health Informatics (pp. 1-11). https://doi.org/10.1145/3388440.3412473

+preprint version also available from bioRxiv:
-(2020) Protein evolution is structure dependent and non-homogeneous across the tree of life.
-Submitted
+Pandey, A. and Braun, E.L.
+(2020) Protein evolution is structure dependent and non-homogeneous across the tree of life. bioRxiv 2020.01.28.923458; doi: https://doi.org/10.1101/2020.01.28.923458

 These models were generated to understand different patterns of protein sequence evolution in various clades.
 The models can be used in phylogenetic analyses in IQ-TREE and other